-St. Anthony Regional Hospital is proud to be the first hospital in west central Iowa to pioneer da Vinci robotic surgery for patients.
-The addition of the robotic surgery is complimented by the area’s most advanced suite of operating rooms, and da Vinci-trained surgeons in multiple specialties, allowing St. Anthony to offer the most experienced program in the region.
+St. Anthony Regional Hospital utilizes da Vinci Xi robotic surgery for patients.
+Robotic aided surgeries are complimented by west central Iowa's most advanced suite of operating rooms, and da Vinci-trained surgeons in multiple specialties, allowing St. Anthony to offer the most experienced program in the region.

-St. Anthony surgeons have been specially trained to use the system for minimally invasive Urology, Gynecology, General, and Renal procedures that were traditionally performed with an open or laparoscopic approach.
+St. Anthony surgeons have been specially trained to use the upgraded da Vinci Xi system for minimally invasive Urology, Gynecology, General, and Renal procedures that were traditionally performed with an open or laparoscopic approach.

 The system not only expands the surgeon’s capabilities to perform with precision, but also offers patients significant benefits over open surgery that include: